Article Table Of Contents

 If you're measuring the neighborhoods in Miami where crime is low and everyone wants to live, this is an accurate list.

 For more Florida reading, check out:

-- 10 Worst Places To Live In Florida
+- Safest Places In Florida

-- These Are The 10 Richest Cities In Florida
+- Best Cities For Singles In Florida

-- 10 Safest Places In Florida
+- Most Expensive Places To Live In Florida